 - In the case of dental chair and work surface coverings, that these can be regularly decontaminated without deterioration;

 - Where relevant, the new equipment is compatible with existing equipment (eg that dental motors and handpieces will fit the outlets on the over-the-patient delivery system);

 - The equipment is easy to use and maintain;

 - When routine maintenance is required for a device, that this is added to the Testing, Maintenance and Audit Schedule with appropriate time intervals;

 - Wherever possible, electrical devices for use in the surgery have foot controls;

-- Where a device has a limited life cycle specified by the manufacturer, this is identified and added to the Testing, Maintenance and Audit Schedule (eg the defibrillator power pack);
+- Where a device has a limited life cycle specified by the manufacturer, this is identified and added to the Testing, Maintenance, Audit and Compliance Schedule (eg the defibrillator power pack);

 - Where training is required, this will be provided by the supplier or manufacturer where it cannot be satisfactorily carried out within the practice;